Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Preliminaries: graphons, permutons, independence number and increasing subsequences

 \begin{remark} It was observed in \cite[End of Section 2]{FinitelyForcible} that $\inversion$ possesses an extension which is a continuous map $\Inversion$ from the space of permutons to the space of graphons.
-The above proposition simply means that the image of $\bm \mu^p$ by $\Inversion$ is $\bm W^p$. \end{remark} \begin{proof} For every $k \geq 1$, denote $\bm b_{k,p}$ a uniform random plane binary tree with $k$ (unlabeled) leaves, whose internal vertices are decorated with independent signs $\{\oplus,\ominus\}$ such that $\proba(\oplus)=p$.
+The above proposition implies that the image of $\bm \mu^p$ by $\Inversion$ is $\bm W^p$. \end{remark}

+\begin{proof} For every $k \geq 1$, denote $\bm b_{k,p}$ a uniform random plane binary tree with $k$ (unlabeled) leaves, whose internal vertices are decorated with independent signs $\{\oplus,\ominus\}$ such that $\proba(\oplus)=p$.
 Before entering the actual proof, we present a useful link between a separable permutation and an unlabeled cograph constructed from $\bm b_{k,p}$.

 Following \cite[Definition 2.3]{Nous3}, we may associate with $\bm b_{k,p}$ a separable permutation, denoted $\mathrm{perm}(\bm b_{k,p})$.
 We do not recall this construction here (for details, see the above reference or the beginning of \cref{Sec:ConstantsSeparablePermutations}), but indicate an important property it enjoys: for $1\leq i<j \leq k$, we have $\mathrm{perm}(\bm b_{k,p})(i) > \mathrm{perm}(\bm b_{k,p})(j)$ if and only if the youngest common ancestor of the $i$-th and $j$-th leaves (in the left-to-right order) of $\bm b_{k,p}$ carries a $\ominus$ sign.